 - The TCP/IP model is among one of the most important network concepts that contributed to the working of ARPANET.

-- The TCP/IP model comprises four layers: the network access layer, internet layer, transport layer, and application layer (going from bottom to top).
+- The TCP/IP model comprises four layers: the network access layer, the internet layer, the transport layer, and the application layer (going from bottom to top).

 - The network model is implemented during network and communication-related issues.

 - Communication between different modes of network devices is possible through the application of various layers.

 - The layers in the model provide maintenance of communication channels, flow control, and reliability check format, among other applications in the form of protocols.

 Now go ahead and continue with the next topic in this tutorial on ‘what is the TCP/ IP model’, which includes the layers of the TCP/IP model.